 yen n. vu

-I’ve previously taught at Hamilton College, University of Pennsylvania, and Paris VIII Saint Denis-Vincennes.
+I’ve previously held a postdoctoral research position at the Weatherhead East Asian Institute at Columbia University, and have taught at Hamilton College, University of Pennsylvania, and Paris VIII Saint Denis-Vincennes.
 I hold an M.A. from the Institute of French Studies, New York University and a B.A. in French and Psychology from the University of California, Berkeley.